Britain's FTSE rebounds from four-month low after EU campaign suspended

 LONDON, June 17 (Reuters) - Britain’s top share index rose from a four-month low on Friday, as stocks that have been hardest hit by concerns over a possible British exit from the EU rebounded after campaigning was suspended following the killing of a British lawmaker.

-Banks were among the top gainers, with Lloyds, Standard Chartered, Barclays, and RBS up 3.7 percent to 6 percent.
+Banks were among the top gainers, with Standard Chartered , Lloyds, Barclays, and RBS up 3.7 percent to 5.3 percent.

 The sector had dropped to a two-month low on Thursday after polls showed momentum was shifting in favour of the campaign to leave the European Union in next week’s referendum.